Our Student Services advisors are ready to help before and during your time at college. They offer the following:

 The Educational Maintenance Allowance (EMA) Wales is for full-time students aged 16 to 18 years who live in Wales.
 Eligible students receive allowances of £30 per week.

-The Assembly Learning Grant (ALG) is for students aged 19 and over on full-time or part-time courses over 275 hours per year and who live in Wales.
+The Welsh Government Learning Grant (ALG) is for students aged 19 and over on full-time or part-time courses over 275 hours per year and who live in Wales.

 Student Support Fund (SSF)